Christie Brinkley And Model Daughter Strike A Pose: Her Anti-Aging Beauty Secrets

 — Vegan Food (@veganfood_en) April 30, 2018

 While looking great in a bikini is a struggle at any age, it requires more work as you get older.
-But you couldn’t tell that by looking at Brinkley’s effortlessly glamorous physique.

-“I don’t want to be younger, I just want to look it,” Brinkley said.
+But you can’t tell that by looking at Brinkley’s effortlessly glamorous physique.
+“I don’t want to be younger, I just want to look it,” she has said.

-Here’s Christie Brinkley with her bikini-clad daughter Sailor for the 2017 Sports Illustrated swimsuit issue.
+Here’s Christie Brinkley with her bikini-clad daughters Sailor and Alexa Ray for the 2017 Sports Illustrated swimsuit issue.

-So here’s she is now.
-My Sailor Lee stepping into the family business., and going to college at the same time The @si_swimsuit issue in which she is included comes out on Valentines Day and no chocolate could ever be as sweet! ❤️❤️Go Sailor! @sailorbrinkleycook @si_swimsuit @mj_day
+#FYINEWS: Age Ain't Nothing But a Number –Christie Brinkley, 63, poses in bikini w/ daughters for .@SI_Swimsuit Issue. #SportsIllustrated pic.twitter.com/fXT9Yr1xtw